 The SRC also has an executive team which includes the four school captains, team leaders and the SRC President, Vice President, Secretary and Treasurer.
-Other than the school captains, the executive positions are elected by the whole SRC before our annual SRC conference.
+Other than the school captains, the executive positions are elected by the whole SRC at our annual SRC conference.
 Students in Years 8-11 are eligible to be elected onto the SRC executive.
-The SRC executive meet twice a term to review systems, SRC processes and discuss decisions on future directions of the SRC.